elipapa/markdown-cv/index.md

 > 2015-2017

 __Editioneo__, West Hartford CT, USA - Co-founder & CTO, legaltech service
-- developed and maintained the service's website, interfaces and database
+- developed from scratch a web service and maintained the service's website, interfaces and database
 - optimized the service based on web data and user experience analysis
-- built partnerships and contributed to business development
+- remotely grew the business over 2 years up to $80k revenue per year through SEO, Paid Search, Marketing Automation and Partnerships
 - valued the service, negociated the agreement of cession and closed a six-figure deal

 > 2013-2015